Drawing and Art

 Cartoonist – With Cartoonist, you can compose multimedia stories.
 You can use the tool to create comic strips or more personal digital narratives.

-Crayola’s Drawing Tablet – Choose different tools, colours, and tip sizes on the palette, then move away from the palette, left click and start drawing.
+Crayola’s Drawing Tablet – Choose different tools, colors, and tip sizes on the palette, then move away from the palette, left click and start drawing.
 Write words on your palette too.

 Curious Corner – This site is sponsored by Department of Museum Education, Art Institute of Chicago.
 It is a children’s interactive game that brings the museum’s collection of art to life.
 Packed with lively animation and fun features, the dynamic program encourages young Web users and their families to explore more than 30 works of art from around the world through playful and creative activities.